metalcarratt/ministry/study/triune-god/readme.md

 > Mt 2:23 And he came and settled in a city called Nazareth, so that **what was spoken through the prophets** might be fulfilled, He shall be called a Nazarene.

+> Mt 3:9 And do not presume to say within yourselves, We have Abraham as our father; for I tell you that **God is able, out of these stones, to raise up children to Abraham**.

+> Mt 3:17 And behold, **a voice out of the heavens, saying, This is My Son, the Beloved, in whom I have found My delight**.

 ## God the Son

 Birth